prashantrewar/company-management-api/README.md

 - Dynamic Forms and Actions: Forms are provided for creating users, payrolls, customers, and billings.
 JavaScript handles form submissions and fetches data using the Fetch API.

-- AJAX Requests: Asynchronous requests are made to the backend API to perform CRUD operations.
+- AJAX Requests: Asynchronous requests are made to the backend API to perform Create and Read operations.
 Responses are handled to display success or error messages to the user.